wachra/udacity-project3/README.md

 - The costs of *k-modes* are very volatile. it is therefore advisable to run it several times to find a stable solution.

 ### 5. Acknowledgements
-Thanks to bertelsmann Arvato for providing the data sets and the survey participants.
+Thanks to *Bertelsmann Arvato Analytics* for providing the data sets and the survey participants.